The Pete Holmes Show

 The Pete Holmes Show is an American late-night talk show starring comedian Pete Holmes.
 It aired Monday through Thursday at midnight on TBS, from October 28, 2013 until June 18, 2014.
-The show was atypical among late-night talk shows for having personal as opposed to topical monologues, more sketch comedy, and taking place within a one-hour format.
+The show was atypical among late-night talk shows for having personal as opposed to topical monologues, more sketch comedy, and taking place within a half-hour format.

 History

 Pilot episodes and pre-production

 In July 2012, Pete Holmes and Conan O'Brien began developing a show called The Midnight Show with Pete Holmes.
 Three pilot episodes were shot on the Conan set on August 21 and August 23, 2012.
 On February 26, 2013, it was announced that the show had been picked up for a seven-week run.
 On July 19, 2013, it was revealed that the show would be titled The Pete Holmes Show.
 Pete Holmes officially began work on the show on September 23, 2013.
 Pete Holmes hosted a panel promoting the show at the 2013 New York Comic Con, showing the show's Ex-Men sketch and a CollegeHumor sketch with his Badman character.
 Test shows were shot on October 16 and 18, 2013.